webshotarchive/docs/docs/tutorial-basics/setting-up-screenshots-with-cypress.md

 You can find the Github Action code that run on pull request [here](https://github.com/toshimoto821/webshot-archive-docs/blob/main/.github/workflows/pr.yml) and the Github Action code that run on push to the `main` branch [here](https://github.com/toshimoto821/webshot-archive-docs/blob/main/.github/workflows/main.yml).

 :::tip
-For comparision screenshots you will need to have a main branch or base branch that has the screenshots.
+For comparision screenshots you will need to have a main branch or base branch with the screenshots already uploaded to the Webshot Archive API.
 Webshot Archive stores images with their commit hash so if you want to compare screenshots from a PR to the main branch, you will need to have the screenshots from the main branch saved.
 :::

 ## Cypress Configuration